Kimpulla/guilt-tripper/README.md

 ## Troubleshooting

-If you encounter any issues or have questions, you can open an [issue on GitHub].
+If you encounter any issues or have questions, you can open an [issue on GitHub](https://github.com/Kimpulla/guilt-tripper/issues).

 ## License